 - Bedside hemodynamics

-- Management of acutely ill medical patients
+- How to manage acutely ill medical patients

 The CCU is staffed by three senior residents, an intern, a cardiology fellow, and a cardiology attending.
 Overnight coverage is provided in weekly blocks by an assigned senior resident.
 The cardiology fellows provide 24-hour in-house coverage.

-During the rotation residents learn:
+During this rotation you will learn:

 - Techniques for electrical and chemical cardioversion of arrhythmias